mkucgl/a3_manuel_gajen/report.md

   found
 - `subject_and_object_in_same_sentence`: Indicates (1: yes, 0: no) whether the subject
   and object name have ever been found in the same sentence
-- `avg_sentence_length`: The average sentence length measured in spacy tokens.
+- `avg_sentence_length`: The average sentence length measured in spaCy tokens.
 - `<shortest|longest|first>_sentence_length`: Length of the shortest| longest|first
-  sentence measured in spacy tokens
+  sentence measured in spaCy tokens
 - `sentence_counter`: The number of sentences in the snippet
 - `subject_object_min_distance`: Minimum number of tokens between occurrences
 - `subj_dep_indicator_<relation_type>`: Indicates (1: yes, 0: no) whether a subject token
-  ever occurs in a (spacy) dependency relation of type `<relation_type>` to its head.
+  ever occurs in a (spaCy) dependency relation of type `<relation_type>` to its head.
 - `obj_dep_indicator_<relation_type>`: Indicates (1: yes, 0: no) whether a object token
-  ever occurs in a (spacy) dependency relation of type `<relation_type>` to its head.
+  ever occurs in a (spaCy) dependency relation of type `<relation_type>` to its head.
 - `<min|max>_<subj|obj>_root_path_len`: Minimal|maximal length of the path from a
-  subject|object token to the root of the spacy dependency tree it belongs to
+  subject|object token to the root of the spaCy dependency tree it belongs to

 Error Analysis
 --------------